What is AC or DC coupling? AC or DC coupling simply refers to the way solar panels are coupled or linked to a battery

 Economical and simple to install

-Small cable size and low losses size due to high voltage (HV 400V battery systems)
+Smaller cable size and low losses using high voltage (400V battery systems)

-Can be added or retrofitted to 'some' existing solar installations.
+Can be retrofitted to 'some' existing solar installations.

 High efficiency battery charging - approx 95%

 Growing number of hybrid inverters becoming available

-Some LV DC in-string batteries cannot function as a back-up supply
+Some systems cannot function as a back-up supply

-Generally not suitable for off-grid installations due to transformerless hybrid inverters with low surge rating and no backup gen-set controls.
+Generally not suitable for off-grid installations due to transformerless hybrid inverters with low surge rating and no generator controls.

 AC vs DC coupled for off-grid systems

 AC coupled systems use modern efficient solar inverters to convert solar DC power directly to AC which can then be used immediately by most appliances during the day which is very efficient, especially when powering high loads such as air-conditioning systems, modern kitchen appliances and water/pool pumps.
 In addition the installation cost of string solar inverters is much lower for larger systems above 5kW as they are available in much higher capacities, up to 10kWp single phase.
 The longer strings and dual MPPT inputs of solar inverters also make installation easier and simpler for larger systems.

 If an AC coupled system is used for off-grid installation the solar inverter/s must be compatible with the main (multi-mode) battery inverter/charger to enable charge control.
 This is required so the solar generation can be 'managed' or ramped up and down to ensure safe and accurate battery charging.
 There are several management systems used by different manufacturers such as frequency ramping or direct communication - refer to manufacturers specifications.

 As explained previously DC coupled systems are extremely cost effective for small to medium size systems.
 Another advantage of DC coupled systems is solar controllers are very flexible and scalable which means additional panels can be easily added if required using relatively low cost DC solar controllers.

 Combining AC and DC coupling